It's the moment we've all been anticipating. What we in finance have been building up to all year: year-end close.

 Traditional accounting cycles require finance teams to wait until the end of the month to know how much has been spent across their organization.
 They often find themselves looking in the rearview mirror, conducting analysis using last month’s numbers.

 Finance teams need real-time visibility to truly understand spend activity across the company.
-By enabling automatic reconciliation in QuickBooks, NetSuite, or Intacct immediately post-transaction, they can see accurate information at any time and adjust accounts as necessary, instead of reversing your balances at the end of the year.
+By enabling automatic reconciliation in QuickBooks, NetSuite, or Sage Intacct immediately post-transaction, they can see accurate information at any time and adjust accounts as necessary, instead of reversing your balances at the end of the year.
+This allows finance teams to achieve a kind of continuous close, rather than saving all the hard work for the end of the year.

 More than 60% of finance professionals say they have to conduct “best-guess accounting” during their close.
 Distributed spend management software proactively collects spend data, ensures pre-approvals, and requires employees to code purchase requests upfront.
 By proactively answering questions about transactions, this system eliminates manual guesswork and frees your team from frustrating back-and-forth.
 This can save a lot of time when January hits.